FabianMaas/TRNG/docs/models/README.md

 ### Stepper motor
 The stepper motor must be placed on one of the two sides of the lift.
 You must install the connector tube for the connection between the stepper motor and the lift.
 Just press the end of the crankshaft, which sticks out of the side of the lift, into the connector tube (the green part in the picture).
 You must do the same with the shaft of the stepper motor.
 If it fits tight, you need to make sure that both parts, the motor and the lift, are placed perfecly and then should be mounted to the base.

+The green part is printed with PLA.
+Use the file Connector_Stepperengine.stl to print the component.

 <details open>
 <summary>Connecting the stepper motor</summary>